Sunday, April 2, 2023

 We offer religious education classes for preschool and elementary-age children, middle-schoolers and high-school-age youth.
 The Children and Youth Religious Education (CYRE) program is free, and children of all members and visitors can attend.
-When we return to in-person services, our nursery for infants and toddlers will resume operation as well.
+We also provide a nursery for children up to age 3 during all services.

 Here are some helpful tips for bringing your child(ren) on your first Sunday at the Unitarian Universalist Community of Charlotte: